clarkti5/lichess-puzzle-journey/README.md

 >[folder link]

-This repository contains some basic processing and analysis of the [Lichess.org](https://lichess.org/) puzzle database.
+We perform some basic processing and analysis of the [Lichess.org](https://lichess.org/) puzzle database.
 The database itself was obtained from https://database.lichess.org/#puzzles on March 22, 2023.
 The database contains information on Lichess puzzles including

 - Puzzle ID
 - FEN (board position 1 move prior to the beginning of the puzzle)